mocar27/MIMUW/VIII semester/anp/README.md

 Advanced network programming course included one enormous assignment throught the whole classes.

-Students were delegated with implementing type of Torrent-service (P2P) with enabling of sharing files with each other connected peer.
+Students were delegated with implementing type of Torrent-service (distributed P2P) with enabling of sharing files with each other connected peer.
 Additionally to P2P communication, there was central server communication for verification, handshake and introduction to the service purposes.